 Peptides for the skin?
 Do you need them?

 Sometimes, there are skincare ingredients like peptides for the skin that spark interest.
-But, they seem a little mysterious or too good to be true.
-Can they really do all they say?
+But they seem a little mysterious or too good to be true.
+Can they do all they say?

-They sound like something you might need, and the beauty consultant thinks you did too.
+They sound like something you might need, and the beauty consultant thinks you did, too.
 But you’re not convinced.
-You want to trust them, but they struggled to explain what they do in a way you understand.
+You want to trust them, but they struggle to explain what they do in a way you understand.
 But even so, you ponder.
 It’s a well-known brand with a good reputation.
 So, why not?
 Right?

 You’ve never heard of peptides for the skin?